-The enemy of “good enough” is “perfect”. – Russian proverb
+The enemy of “good enough” is “perfect.” – Russian proverb

-You want equipment that may handle a variety of conditions for well, a variety of trips.
+You want equipment that may handle a variety of conditions for, well, a variety of trips.

 But not everyone has these opportunities.

-And, as usual, the gear can easily be found online, locally or at major retailers without withdrawing too much from the precious time bank.
-It is gear that works for our theoretical working stiff without as much discretionary money or time as the schmuck from Boulder, but wants to get out when they have the somewhat rare chance.
+And, as usual, the gear can easily be found online, locally, or at major retailers without withdrawing too much from the precious time bank.
+It is gear that works for our theoretical working stiff without as much discretionary money or time as the schmuck from Moab but wants to get out when they have the somewhat rare chance.

 Having said that, here are what I think are some good choices for Jack of All Trades gear.